MIRA-KUMAR/Leetcode-Learning/README.md

+# LeetCode 243.
+Shortest Word Distance
+Given an array of strings wordsDict and two different strings that already exist in the array word1 and word2, return the shortest distance between these two words in the list.

 # LeetCode 257: Binary Tree Paths
 Given the root of a binary tree, return all root-to-leaf paths in any order.
 A leaf is a node with no children.